PART 19Materials Handling and Storage (continued)

 (3) Materials handling equipment must not be operated on a gangway with a slope greater than the maximum slope recommended by the manufacturer of the equipment.

-(4) A person must not leave materials handling equipment unattended unless the equipment has been properly secured to prevent it from moving.
+(4) A person must not leave materials handling equipment unattended unless the equipment has been secured to prevent inadvertent movement or unauthorized use.

 (5) Every employer must establish a code of signals for the purposes of paragraph (2)(b) and must

 (6) A signaller must not perform duties other than signalling while any materials handling equipment under their direction is in motion.

 (7) If it is not feasible for a signaller to use visual signals, a telephone, radio or other audible signalling device must be provided by the employer for the signaller’s use.